ARM-PIt/tidalconnect-picore/README.md

 * 200MB available on the SD card

 ### Installation
 The bulk of the installation is handled by the install script.
-With piCorePlayer 9 a reboot is required for the tidal_connect binary to run properly, so the install script will give a 30 second warning once it is done, and then do a backup and reboot.
+A reboot is required for the tidal_connect binary to run properly, so the install script will give a 30 second warning once it is done, and then do a backup and reboot.

 ```
 wget -O - https://raw.githubusercontent.com/ARM-PIt/tidalconnect-picore/main/install.sh | sh
 ```

-Next, the Tidal connect script will need to be set to startup automatically.
-In the web interface, go to Tweaks > User commands, and enter the following:
+The script adds the following commands to /opt/bootlocal.sh, which are ran at start up:

 ```
+ldconfig
+/usr/local/etc/init.d/avahi start
-/home/tc/Tidal-Connect-Armv7/tidal.sh start
+/home/tc/Tidal-Connect-Armv7/tidal.sh start &
 ```

+Previously this was handled by giving instructions to add the tidal.sh start command to Tweaks > User commands in the web interface; however, it is more straightforward to have all the start up commands in one place while leaving the User commands open to other commands users might have.

+The script also changes the CLOSEOUT parameter in /usr/local/etc/pcp/pcp.cfg to 2 if it is in the default state of having no value.
+A value here is necessary, otherwise Squeezelite will never give up control of the sound device, preventing tidal_connect from running.
+This setting can be controlled from the web interface at Squeezelite Settings > Change Squeezelite settings > Close output setting.

 If you want to use this with Apple devices you can enable shairplay by going to Tweaks > Audio tweaks > Shairport-sync, and marking it "Yes".

-Finally, you must make sure Squeezelite is set to close the audio device when it is not using it so that tidal_connect may then use it.
-From the web interface go to Squeezelite Settings > Change Squeezelite settings > Close output setting, and give a reasonable number of seconds for the audio device to be closed.
-Two seconds have worked fine in my usage.
-The typical scenario here is LMS has been playing music, but you want to switch to Tidal Connect; so you pause LMS playback, the amount of time defined here passes, then Tidal Connect can be used.
-The default setting with piCorePlayer 9 is to never close the device, so the tidal.sh run script will not work if you do not set this.

-Note: The setup differs from the original project here in two ways, 1) avahi was configured to start up using /opt/bootlocal.sh, and 2) the default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to the onboard 3.5mm jack.
+The default playback device in tidal.sh is set to 'sound_device' since this makes tidal_connect output to the onboard 3.5mm jack.
 Also note that a 10 second sleep has been added to the tidal.sh script so that it has the best chance of starting up after a reboot, giving some time for Squeezelite to release the audio device.

-For a Raspberry Pi 4 using only onboard audio, that's it, reboot, connect with a Tidal client and play.
+For a Raspberry Pi 4 using only onboard audio, that's it; run the script, let it reboot, connect with a Tidal client and play.
 If you'd like to change the advertised name of the player, change the TC_NAME variable in /home/tc/Tidal-Connect-Armv7/tidal.sh, save and reboot with 'pcp br'.

 ### Configuring for other output devices
 If you wish to output sound to another device on the system, you need to check how tidal_connect identifies the devices.
 SSH to the piCorePlayer and execute the following: